misterpotts/fabricate/README.md

 npm run releaseLocal
 ```

-Fabricate will `test`, `buildDev` and then copy the build output from the `/dist` directory to your local Foundry VTT Data directory.
+Fabricate will `test`, then `build` and finally copy the build output from the `/dist` directory to your local Foundry VTT Data directory.
+There's no need to symlink directories.
 This lets you use the development version of the Fabricate module straight away!
 Just startup Foundry and enable Fabricate in module settings.